lucasleschynski/parallel-sort/README.md

 Prior to doing this, I had some experience in C, but not C++.
 Obviously, C++ is very applicable to these things, so I have also used this project as an exercise to learn the basics of C++.

-Note: This project was done on an M1 Pro chip, so results may vary on other platforms.
+Note: This project was done on an M1 Pro chip using g++ 12.2.0, so results may vary on other platforms.

 ## The Process